humphreys-lab/humphreys-lab.github.io/_pages/cruises.md

 ---
 title: Science at sea
-blurb: Collecting and measuring seawater samples for CO<sub>2</sub> system properties is at the heart of our mission.
+blurb: Collecting and measuring seawater samples to monitor the changing marine carbon cycle is at the heart of our mission.
+We travel around the world on research ships to this end.
 layout: default
 permalink: /cruises/
 ---